GoogleCloudPlatform/spanner-migration-tool/sources/mysql/README.md

 ### Using HarbourBridge with mysqldump

-The tool can used to migrate schema from an existing mysqldump file:
+The tool can be used to migrate schema from an existing mysqldump file:

 ```sh
 harbourbridge schema -source=mysql < my_mysqldump_file